DataFire/Integrations/integrations/generated/azure_servicebus/README.md

 ### Destination
 * Destination `object`: Capture storage details for capture description
   * name `string`: Name for capture destination
-  * properties `object`: Properties describing the storage account, blob container and acrchive name format for capture destination
+  * properties `object`: Properties describing the storage account, blob container and archive name format for capture destination
     * archiveNameFormat `string`: Blob naming convention for archive, e.g. {Namespace}/{EventHub}/{PartitionId}/{Year}/{Month}/{Day}/{Hour}/{Minute}/{Second}.
 Here all the parameters (Namespace,EventHub .. etc) are mandatory irrespective of order
     * blobContainer `string`: Blob container Name
     * storageAccountResourceId `string`: Resource id of the storage account to be used to create the blobs